 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-If you’re searching high and low for ways to pay for your education, look no further.
-There are plenty of college scholarships in North Dakota, as well as North Dakota grants for college that can help you fund your tuition, fees, and supplies.
+If you’re searching for ways to pay for your education, look no further.
+There are plenty of college scholarships and grants available in North Dakota to help you fund your tuition, fees, and supplies.

 This scholarship is meant to encourage high school students to take challenging coursework in preparation for attending a college or university in North Dakota.
 Recipients can receive $6,000 that is disbursed in smaller amounts each academic quarter or semester while enrolled full time at a North Dakota college or university.

-This scholarship also serves as encouragement and reward for students to take challenging coursework.
+This scholarship encourages and rewards students for taking challenging coursework and getting good grades.
 Recipients have up to six years after graduating high school to utilize the $6,000 award.

 Students who are pursuing an eligible program at select North Dakota institutions may qualify for this grant program that awards up to $1,100 per semester.
 Eligible students must reapply each year by submitting their Free Application for Federal Student Aid (FAFSA®).